Christmas Meta Ads Campaign:

 Elf

-Visual: An elf leaning against the brick wall of a toy factory.
+Visual: An elf leaning against a wall outside of a large industrial-like toy factory.

 Narrative: Stepping out for a "smoke break" (replaced by a phone break) from the assembly line.